drBenway/pixi-vn-wiki/start/videos.md

 ## Add Video

 To add an video to the canvas, you can use the `addVideo` function.
-This function will return a `CanvasVideo` object that you can use to manipulate the video. `CanvasVideo` is a class the extends [`CanvasImage`](/start/images.md), so you can use all the methods and properties of [`CanvasImage`](/start/images.md).
+This function will return a `Video` object that you can use to manipulate the video. `Video` is a class the extends [`CanvasImage`](/start/images.md), so you can use all the methods and properties of [`CanvasImage`](/start/images.md).

 It is important to take into account that this function only adds the element to the canvas but does **not show it and does not load its texture**.